 Step 2 – Calculate & Deduct Your Fixed Costs

-Fixed costs are the consistent costs that are needed whether you have sales or not.
+Fixed eCommerce business expenses are the consistent costs that are needed whether you have sales or not.
 These costs remain consistent almost all the time.
 Once you have summed up your revenue, you have to deduct the fixed cost from it.

 Step 3 – Calculate Your Variable Costs